Relatively non-degenerate integrated decay estimates for massless Vlasov fields on Schwarzschild spacetimes: Introduction

 In the last decades, an intensive amount of research \cite{DR09, BS03, AB, TT11, DRSR, Aret11, Mos16, MS24} has been carried out to show integrated local energy decay estimates (ILEDs) for wave equations on the exterior of black hole backgrounds.
 These works are motivated by the stability problem of black hole spacetimes for the Einstein vacuum equations.
 ILEDs for wave equations on black holes capture key geometric properties of these spacetimes, including the well-known redshift effect and the existence of trapped null geodesics.
 In view of this line of research, a program of deriving ILEDs for massless Vlasov fields on black hole exteriors was initiated in \cite{ABJ,L23}.
 In addition, in the latter work, inverse polynomial decay of a non-degenerate energy flux has been shown by adapting the $r^p$-weighted energy method of Dafermos--Rodnianski \cite{DR10}.
 However, the first and high order radial derivatives of the energy-momentum tensor are not controlled in these works.
 This non-trivial task has been difficult to show due to the convoluted structure of the system of commuted equations for solutions of the massless Vlasov equation \eqref{vlasov_eqn_massless_intro}.
 Most of the derivatives in the span of $\{\partial_{r^*} , \partial_{p_{r^*}}\}$ grow exponentially on bounded regions of $\mathcal{S}$.
 We deal with this issue by using well-chosen vector fields that arise from the expansion and contraction properties of the null geodesic flow.
 In this article, we develop a commutation approach for massless Vlasov fields on a Schwarzschild black hole background.
 As a result, we control the radial derivative of the energy-momentum tensor $\mathrm{T}[f]$.

 Recent works on decay estimates for wave equations on black hole backgrounds by Holzegel--Kauffman \cite{GK23}, and Mavrogiannis \cite{Mavr23}, have shown novel \emph{relatively non-degenerate integrated (local) energy decay estimates}.
 In these integrated estimates, the bulk term is not degenerate with respect to its boundary term.\footnote{The integrated energy estimate shown in \cite{GK23} has an unavoidable degeneracy at spatial infinity $r=+\infty$.
 This is why these integrated estimates are \textit{local}.} A key ingredient in these estimates is a commutation vector field $G \in \Gamma (T\mathcal{S})$, given below in \eqref{defG}, such that one can control, up to lower order terms, non-degenerately the spacetime integral of the first order derivatives of $G$ acting on the scalar field.
 Specifically, \cite{GK23} and \cite{Mavr23} studied linear wave equations on the exterior of Schwarzschild and Schwarzschild--de Sitter spacetimes, respectively.
-See the extensions of these works to subextremal Kerr \cite{HKa23} and subextremal Kerr--de Sitter spacetimes \cite{mavrogiannis_2022}.
+See the extensions of these works to the full subextremal Kerr family \cite{HKa23} and, conditionally to mode stability, to subextremal Kerr--de Sitter spacetimes\footnote{In particular, the results in \cite{mavrogiannis_2022} hold for very slowly rotating Kerr--de Sitter black holes.} \cite{mavrogiannis_2022}.